 GUY VICTOR BORDO, MUSIC DIRECTOR AND CONDUCTOR

 Mr. Bordo also holds the position of Professor of Music and Director of Orchestral Studies at the University of Akron School of Music.
 In this role, he conducts the University of Akron Symphony Orchestra, the New Music Ensemble, and teaches Advanced Conducting.
-Last season featured performances of works by Dvorak, Tchaikovsky, Schubert, Abels, Hanson, Beethoven, Ince, Sibelius and Berlioz.
+Last season featured performances of works by Dvorak, Tchaikovsky, Ravel, Theofanidis, Beethoven, Bruch, Higdon, Borodin and Bartok.
 In 2015, the UASO was featured in a series of Children’s Concerts sponsored by Akron’s Children’s Concert Society that included over 3500 children.
 The University Symphony Orchestra performs a wide range of repertoire with many featured faculty soloists, as well as residencies and performances with renowned composers Randy Newman and Marvin Hamlisch; pianists Michael Chertock and Spencer Myer; violinists Maria Bachmann, Ilya Kaler, Andres Cardenes; and cellist Andres Diaz

-As Music Director of The University of Akron New Music Ensemble, Mr. Bordo programs a wide range of repertoire from contemporary composers.
-In the past three seasons, the NME has premiered a number of works by UA faculty and students, as well as performing works by Stuart Greenbaum, John Cage, Lou Harrison, Libby Larsen, John Luther Adams, Edgard Varese, and David Lang.
+As Music Director of The University of Akron New Music Ensemble, Mr. Bordo programs a variety of repertoire from contemporary composers.
+In the past three seasons, the NME has premiered a number of works by UA faculty and students, as well as performing works by Stuart Greenbaum, John Cage, Lou Harrison, Libby Larsen, John Luther Adams, Edgard Varese, David Skidmore, Kevin Puts, and David Lang.

 At home with a wide variety of styles and concert formats, Mr. Bordo has conducted prominent soloists including Yakov Kasman, Ilya Kaler, Lorin Hollander, Andres Cardenes, Anton Nel, Andres Diaz, William Wolfram, Michael Chertock, and Spencer Myer, as well as popular artists Aretha Franklin, Marvin Stamm, The Beach Boys, and Wynonna Judd.